 These donuts or doughnuts are beyond amazing.
 Inspired by the flavours of a very popular dessert called the Shahi Tukda, I created this eggless donut recipe.
 The donut recipe is developed to be comparatively sweeter because I have very mildly sweetened the filling so as to keep the consistency thick enough to pipe.
 I hope you enjoy these doughnuts as much as we did.

-Can I use bread flour in this recipe?
+Can I use regular flour in this recipe?

-Sure!
-Bread flour would work beautifully.
-I use regular flour because most of my readers can access it easily but you can definitely use bread flour as it will provide better texture.
+Regular flour would work well.
+I use strong bread flour because it provides the best texture.
 You cannot use cake flour for this recipe though.

 I don’t like Rose flavoured things!